跳到主要內容

 Currency: pound sterling

-Government: constitutional monarchy (hereditary monarchy), parliamentary cabinet system
+Government: Constitutional monarchy (hereditary monarchy) and parliamentary cabinet system

 Category